For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 For reference, the interest rate on Plan 1 Student Loans for the first few months of this statement period (April – August 2015) was 1.5%, dropping to 0.9% from September 2015 – April 2016.

-During the year (6th April 2015 – 5th April 2016) this graduate will have paid back 9% of anything they earned over £17,335 (the repayment threshold at the time, which goes up every year).
+During the year (6th April 2015 – 5th April 2016), this graduate paid back 9% of anything they earned over £17,335 (the repayment threshold at the time, which goes up every year).

-This statement shows repayments of £1,149 (9% of £12,766), meaning we can assume that they were on a wage of £30,101 (the threshold plus £12,766) during that year.
+This statement shows repayments of £1,149 (9% of £12,766), so we can assume that they were on a wage of £30,101 (the threshold plus £12,766) during that year.

 This is calculated by adding the opening balance (or the amount borrowed if this is your first statement since graduating) and the interest applied during the statement period, and then subtracting the total repayments in the statement period.